March is set to be a magical month for families planning fun things to do in London.

 Find our full list of fun things to do with kids in London this month below.

 In a hurry?
-Here’s a quick guide to family fun across London in February 2026:
+Here’s a quick guide to family fun across London in March 2026:

-Best family activities in London this February
+Best family activities in London this March

-Candlelight concert for Babies
+Candlelight Concert for Babies

 Event details